Foodie Experiences in Laos

 Laos is a foodie’s paradise, especially for those looking to add an experiential flavour into the mix.
 Ever had a yearning to milk a buffalo, plant rice in paddy fields or to harvest your own coffee beans while learning and enjoying the fruits of your labour?
 In this article, we’ll take a deep dive into the foodie experiences that await you in Laos.

 In Vientiane, you can find restaurants to suit every taste and budget, from the cheap and cheerful and very filling bowl of Khao Piak, a noodle soup that will set you up for the day, to the high-end Indochinese fusion food of 3 Merchants.
 From delightful French cuisine at L’Adresse or Nadao, to fancy Italian at Villa Opera, you’ll find an abundance of delectable eateries throughout Vientiane.
-Kungs Café is popular for a lazy Sunday with a mango sticky rice pancake, and PVO is great for its Vietnamese offerings.
+Kungs Café is popular for a lazy Sunday with a mango sticky rice pancake, and PVO is great for its Vietnamese offerings and Banh Mi.
 There’s some great Japanese at Fuji Restaurant and Fujiwara and even good Egyptian fare at Easy Bar.
-For Lao street food, pop along to the night market in the early evening and sit on the rickety stools eating noodles with shellfish, BBQ fish or the local favourite – spicy papaya salad.
+For Lao street food, pop along to the night market in the early evening and sit on the rickety stools eating spicy noodles with BBQ fish or the local favourite – spicy papaya salad.

 As Lao food is becoming more widely known, it is gaining a well-deserved reputation for the punch of flavours and freshness it delivers.
 Noi, at Doi Ka Noi in Vientiane is a big believer in bringing you a menu that starts with gathering the freshest ingredients from their organic garden and creating the day’s menu from those.
 Whether it’s the fish soup with ants’ eggs, or the stuffed bignoniaceae tree flowers, you are sure to have a meal that is unlike any you have tried before.